caseydierking/pit-boss/README.md

 Description      | Short description
 Date             | Date the recipe was added.
-YYY-MM-DD URL              | If recipe was from a site, link the url Prep Time        | Prep time in minutes
+YYY-MM-DD URL              | If recipe was from a site, link the url ImageURL         | Every recipe should have an image.
+The image name should match the title with hyphens if there are spaces.
+Prep Time        | Prep time in minutes
 Cook Time        | Cook time in minutes
 Total Time       | Prep Time + Cook Time in minutes